DilmurodZK/quantium-starter-repo/README.md

 # Quantium Starter Repository

-This repository contains the starter code and data for completing the **Quantium Analytics Program** tasks.
+This repository contains the starter code and data for completing the **Quantium Software Engineering Job Simulation on Forage** tasks.
 It provides a structured environment to practice data analysis, visualization, and testing workflows.